Pictures and video from Arthur Hoelscher-Ermert protest at Sussex Police headquarters

-A 'Police Injustice Protest' was held at Sussex Police headquarters in Lewes on Saturday (May 7) to mark a week since Arthur Hoelscher-Ermert died after an unmarked police car was involved in a collision.
+A 'Police Injustice Protest' was held at Sussex Police headquarters in Lewes on Saturday (May 7) to mark a week since Arthur Holscher-Ermertdied after an unmarked police car was involved in a collision.

 Arthur’s brother Karl organised the protest outside Sussex Police HQ in Malling House, Church Lane.